Table of Contents

 Report updates

-The session report will change at the following points:
+Session reports change at the following points:

-Report content: Reasons for session failure
+Report content: session broken reasons

 Reason Description

-Report content: Availability information
+Report content: availability information

 Field Description